 This year marks our tenth year in the Texas market, and we are just as excited today as we were the day we launched about serving our clients and the community here.
 2022 was another banner year with 29% loan growth, resulting in $2.3 billion in assets and the additions of Eddie Broussard and Jeff Strasner to our team.
 These two industry veterans bring a combined 36 years of banking and financial services experience to UMB.
 Now let’s take a look at the insights and experiences from our leaders in Texas and how we are advising clients in today’s economic environment.

 While the overall attitude among most DFW-area business owners is positive, that does not mean that business leaders don’t need to adjust to accommodate for slowing in some parts of the economy.
-Wright advises businesses to do the following three things to help position themselves for success despite the uncertainty of the economy:
+UMB advises businesses to do the following three things to help position themselves for success despite the uncertainty of the economy:

 - Evaluate credit needs and interest rate risk